k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 <p>Name</p>
 </td>
 <td width="700pxl" valign="top">
- <p>Name of the assigned Web Service function.
+ <p>Name of the assigned web service function.
 The assigned name should be meaningful and should have a ws% prefix.</p>
 </td>
 </tr>
 <tr>